 - Candidates should be careful while attempting any answer as there might be chances of negative marking like the previous years.

-- As per the SSC CGL Exam Pattern, candidates can expect a deduction of 0.5 marks for each negative answer.
+- As per the SSC CGL Exam Pattern, candidates can expect a deduction of 0.5 marks for each incorrect answer.

 - Candidates should be thorough with all the papers and practice a lot of question papers from the previous years’.